 Ceiling insulation, ventilation

 We are using biodegradable plastics made from starch, produced locally in Thailand.
 Straws, plastic garbage bags, even Tupperware is made from this material, which can be composted.
-As we started this process in the middle of 2018, we are still using up some old stocks but surely, all new purchase is biodegradable.
+As we started this process in the middle of 2018, old stocks are used up and all items used at the resort are fully biodegradable.

 Drinking Water Bottles